zakirdaq/TestChatClient/README.md

 # Test-Chat-Client-With-angular-10

-This is a test project to implement real time chat using angular with signal r.
+This is a test project to implement real time chat using Angular 10 with SignalR.